AI-Powered Portfolio Monitoring

 Illustrative dashboard.
 Live product uses your fund's covenant schedule and financials.

 One breach.
 Four defaults.
-You are not watching an isolated thunderstorm over a single portfolio company - you are seeing the topological map of how the floodwaters spread across your capital structure before the original lender's demand letter lands.
+You are seeing the topological map of how floodwaters spread across your capital structure before the original lender's demand letter lands.
+Predictive contagion modeling is in beta with founder-tier customers; production deployment targets Q3 2026.

 Company A trips a leverage covenant.
 The radar picks up the contagion as it spreads: COVENANT's lender-graph analysis surfaces every shared-lender exposure, MFN clause, and cross-default provision that drags B, C, and D into the storm before the original lender's demand letter lands.
 Your workout team has a two-week head start.